 How to Drain and Fill Your Coolant

 Draining and filling your coolant system is a fairly easy service, taking just a few hours to complete and little in the way of replacement parts.
 For starters, add a coolant system cleaner to your system and then start your car’s engine.
 This will begin to cycle the cleaner through your coolant system, allowing it to scrub away any developing rust or corrosion as well as treat things like rubber hoses and gaskets that could be subject to wear and tear (leading to catastrophic consequences) over years of use.

 After several minutes of allowing the coolant to cycle, shut off your engine and allow it to cool.
 Then place a drain pan beneath your radiator and open your radiator’s drainage valve, which is usually located on one of the lower corners of the radiator itself.
 This will allow the coolant to drain from the system.
 Now add the new coolant.
 Make sure you choose the right coolant.
 Don’t mix antifreezes either, as coagulation could lead to serious damage to your vehicle.

 You need to be aware that this only removes and replaces about 40 percent of the fluid.
-At Christian Brothers Automotive Grant and Louetta, we use specialized equipment to remove and replace all of the coolant.
+At Christian Brothers Automotive Grant Road, we use specialized equipment to remove and replace all of the coolant.
 This will ensure that your coolant is fully restored to its full potential keeping your engine and cooling system parts and gaskets clean and lubricated.

 Need your radiator serviced?
 Trust the skilled technicians at Christian Brothers Automotive in Cypress to get the job done right and provide you the care you demand for your vehicle!
 Call Christian Brothers Automotive Grant and Louetta at 281-370-9191 to schedule your visit!